ConsensusResearch/articles-papers/articles/article2.md

 Target & Hit Verifying
 ----------------------

-To generate `target` value for our rock-paper-scissors game we use last block again.
-More preciously, we multiply its `baseTarget` field value by generator stake(i.e. effective balance) and elapsed time since last block generation timestamp(in seconds).
-Then calculated `target` is being used in `verifyHit` function having two use cases:
+To generate the `target` value for our rock-paper-scissors game we use last block again.
+More precisely, we multiply its `baseTarget` field value by generator stake (i.e. effective balance) and the elapsed time since last block generation timestamp (in seconds).
+Then the calculated `target` is being used in the `verifyHit` function which has two use cases:

 * Honest forging account decides whether it has a right to forge a block by calling the function.
-Checking is to be done each second(and each second `target` increases along with a chance to generate a block by satisfying `hit < target` condition).
+Checking is to be done each second (and each second `target` increases along with a chance to generate a block by satisfying `hit < target` condition).
-* Other parties ensure incoming block is forged by a proper account have a right to do it
+* Other parties ensure the incoming block is forged by a proper account with the right to do it

     verifyHit :: Integer -> Block -> Timestamp -> Integer -> Bool
     verifyHit hit prevBlock timestamp effBalance =  (hit < target) && (eta > 0)